Guanacaste Airport Transportation

 • Cons:

 • Cost: Can be significantly more expensive than pre-booked shuttles, especially for longer distances or during peak season.
-Rates can be 30-40% higher.
+Rates can be 30-40% higher for lower quality vehicles.

 • Negotiation/Meter Clarity: Ensure the meter is used or agree on a price before starting the trip.
 Misunderstandings can occur.